 A Change of Environment

-If your dog’s recovery process involves them being restricted to their crate or exercise pen 24/7, staring at the same walls day in and day out will get really boring really fast.
+If your dog’s recovery process involves them being restricted to their crate or exercise pen 24/7, staring at the same walls day in and day out will get boring fast.
 So change it up!
 Place novel things in your dog’s line of sight for them to look at – this could be houseplants, pieces of art, furniture – really anything to keep the view new and interesting.
 If possible, you can even move their crate or exercise pen to a new area of the house to achieve the same purpose.

 Again if your pup’s recovery involves them being cooped up all day, it can be quite stimulating to expose them to scents.
 Your pup has a world-class sniffer that they love to use, and in fact, sniffing can be quite a tiring activity, so it’s a great way for post-surgery dogs to safely expend some energy.

 There are a few ways to engage your dog’s nose.
-You can place a small, strong smelling treat in the palm of your hand and have your dog choose which hand has the treat.
+You can place a small, strong-smelling treat in the palm of your hand and have your dog choose which hand has the treat.
 Another way is to simply place a drop of natural oil (think lavender, lemon extract, vanilla, etc.) on the floor in the same room as your dog’s crate or exercise pen.
 Since a dog’s sense of smell is so superior, you’ll want to place the drop at least 10 feet away from where they are so it’s not overpowering.
 Change up the scent every few days to keep it interesting.
 Be sure the oil is out of reach of your dog to prevent licking.
-There are many scent games ideas, however keep in mind if your dog has restricted mobility adjust the games accordingly.
+There are many scent games ideas, however, keep in mind that if your dog has restricted mobility, adjust the games accordingly.